haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install-quick-ref.md

 	*	<a href="{{ page.baseurl }}/install-gde/prereq/php-ubuntu.html">PHP (Ubuntu)</a>
 	*	<a href="{{ page.baseurl }}/install-gde/prereq/php-centos.html">PHP (CentOS)</a>
 	*	<a href="{{ page.baseurl }}/install-gde/prereq/mysql.html">MySQL</a>
-3. Just as importantly, set up the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a> on the server.
+3. Just as importantly, set up the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento文件系统所有者</a> on the server.
-4. Switch to the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
+4. Switch to the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %}.

 ### 获取Magento
 When all prerequisites have been met, 获取Magento using {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} as follows: